mikehadlow/AsmSpy/README.txt

 Simply run AsmSpy giving it a path to your bin directory (the folder where your project's assemblies live).

 E.G:
+AsmSpy D:\Source\sutekishop\Suteki.Shop\Suteki.Shop\bin all

+It will output a list of all the assemblies and assemblies referenced by your assemblies.
+You can look at the list to determine where versioining conflicts occur.

+E.G:
 AsmSpy D:\Source\sutekishop\Suteki.Shop\Suteki.Shop\bin

-It will output a list of all the assemblies referenced by your assemblies.
-You can look at the list to determine where versioining conflicts occur.
+It will output a list of all assemblies and only conflicting assembly references.

 The output looks something like this: